John Melville Kelly: Art

-John’s ravishing depictions of Polynesians was, in fact, what distinguished him from other artists in Hawaii at the time.
-The Kellys immediately identified with the native Hawaiians and became their champions in images and in print.
+John's ravishing depictions of Polynesians was, in fact, what distinguished him from other artists in Hawaii at the time.
+The Kelly's immediately identified with the native Hawaiians and became their champions in print.
 John produced etchings and aquatints, primarily of human figures, though he occasionally did landscapes as well.
+His work preserves a pivotal point of Hawaiian history.

+John was a graphic artist who evolved into a nationally recognized master printmaker.
+He developed techniques that cannot be replicated today.
+John helped found the Honolulu Printmakers Association in 1926, one of the oldest in the country.
+He was also a member of the California, Chicago, and Prairie Printmakers Associations.
+All held juried shows where his etchings won numerous awards at printmaking shows throughout the United States bringing Hawaii to the world stage.

+The Honolulu Academy of Art (now Honolulu Museum of Art) featured his work in numerous solo and group exhibits throughout the decades, the last been a major exhibit of his work in 2005, which produced the beautiful catalogue of the exhibit, "Hawaiian Idyll: John Melville Kelly".
 He authored and illustrated "Etchings and Drawings of Hawaiians" in 1943, and "The Hula as Seen in Hawaii" in 1955.
 John Melville Kelly died in Honolulu in 1962.

 The Hawaii State Art Museum, the Honolulu Museum of Art, and the Nelson-Atkins Museum of Art (Kansas City, Missouri), Saint Joseph College Art Gallery (West Hartford, Connecticut) and the San Diego Museum of Art (San Diego, California) are among the public collections holding work by John Melville Kelly.

+The Kelly Estate Collection preserves both John and Kate's legacy and makes it available to the public through exhibitions and other programming.